PavelBlend/Blender_WarCraft-3/README.md

 Only `*.mdx` import is supported.

-The first version of the addon was written in October 2016 for `Blender` `2.78`.
+The first version of the addon was written in October 2016.

+The addon will work in `Blender` `2.78`.

 First, the addon was published on the [xgm.guru](https://xgm.guru/p/wc3/blender-warcraft-3) site.